junyoung-sim/ddpg-quant/README.md

 Observations

-1) Extremely stable growth in portfolio value
+1) Extremely stable growth in portfolio value.
-2) Model developed a pairs trading strategy (EUR=X & GLD, CHFUSD & JPY=X)
+2) Model developed a pairs trading strategy (EUR=X & GLD, CHFUSD & JPY=X).
+3) EUR=X and JPY=X behave similarly, hence their portfolio weights also change in a similar pattern.
+4) CHFUSD, although with a relatively low weighting between 10 to 20%, balances out EUR=X and JPY=X.

 ## References